David-W-25/p8105_hw5_zw3088/homework_5.md

 ```

 Make a plot showing the proportion of times the null was rejected (the
-power of the test) on the y axis and the true value of 𝜇 on the x axis.
+power of the test) on the y axis and the true value of mu on the x axis.

 ``` r
 norm_sim |>